Smartphone Addiction Is More Dangerous Than Drug Addiction

 Emerging Mobile Technology

 One platform that really emerged in the past recent years is mobile technology.
 Day by day technology in this field is improving.
-Mobile manufacturers fill up the market with the latest and more advanced technology on smartphones and tablets.
+Mobile manufacturers fill up the market with the latest and most advanced technology on smartphones and tablets.

 With the improvement in technology software developers are developing advanced apps and entertainment games.
-In the past, ordinary mobile was a dream for the common man.
+In the past, an ordinary mobile was a dream for the common man.
 But today, smartphones have become an important and affordable thing even for low-income people.

 Why Smart devices are popular?